Natalie Rushdie

-Natalie Rushdie (' Coyle; born September 1986) is a Scottish jazz singer.
+Natalie Rushdie (' Coyle; born September 1986) is a Scottish singer.
 Classically trained, she has sung at the Royal Albert Hall, Wembley Stadium and the London Coliseum as well as for numerous charities and on television shows as well as being asked to sing at a number of sporting events.

 Early life and education

 Rushdie was born Natalie Coyle in Falkirk, Scotland, and brought up in Linlithgow until moving to Surrey at the age of 10 where she attended St Teresa's School Effingham.

 After graduating from Sheffield University with a degree in music, she was offered a place to train with Steven Maughan at the Amsterdam Opera House and later, with Jesús León in London.
 Her training led Rushdie to secure a place in the opera Don Giovanni, performed at Woodhouse.